Practise-playground/dep6-demo1/README.md

-This is my first Hit Repository.
+## This is my first Git Repository.
 Change the README file extension to md=markdown

 We set master to track origin /master